A weekend getaway in LaGrange will surprise you; it's filled with experiences – a cute downtown, history, outdoor recreation, food, and relaxation.

 Biblical History Center

-Take a step back in time as you sit down to a traditional biblical meal.
-The meal is a four-course meal with 15 different foods.
-You will be guided through the ancient meal practices, which will include Passover and the Last Supper.
-This unique experience is indeed one of a kind.
+Take a step back in time as you sit down to a one-of-a-kind traditional biblical meal.
+A docent guides you through the ancient meal practices as you enjoy a four-course experience with 15 different foods.

 Taste of Lemon